 This chapter describes how to set up the UIMA SDK to work with Eclipse.
-Eclipse (http://www.eclipse.org) is a popular open-source Integrated Development Environment for many things, including Java.
+Eclipse (&url_eclipse;link:) is a popular open-source Integrated Development Environment for many things, including Java.
 The UIMA SDK does not require that you use Eclipse.
 However, we recommend that you do use Eclipse because some useful UIMA SDK tools run as plug-ins to the Eclipse platform and because the UIMA SDK examples are provided in a form that's easy to import into your Eclipse environment.

-If you are not planning on using the UIMA SDK with Eclipse, you may skip this chapter and read Chapter 1, Annotator and Analysis Engine Developer's Guide in UIMA Tutorial and Developers' Guides next.
+If you are not planning on using the UIMA SDK with Eclipse, you may skip this chapter and read Annotator and Analysis Engine Developer's Guidenext.